 All health care workers (native and non-native U.S. English speakers) are expected to use clear communication skills.
 Students whose native language is not U.S. English are expected to demonstrate "near-native" U.S. English language abilities.

-All students submitting an application for NUR classes (as of January 31, 2019) must complete an English Language Requirement form to verify that they meet the English language requirement.
+All students submitting an application for NUR classes must complete a form to verify that they meet the English language requirement.
 The form is attached to the Nursing clinical application.

-On the form, students must check the ONE that applies:
+On the form, students must check the one choice that applies:

-- I have graduated from a 4-year US college or university
+- I have graduated from a four-year U.S. college or university

 - My first language is NOT U.S. English, and I have attended high school outside the United States.

-If you check number 6, you must meet the English Language Requirement by taking the TOEFL (Test of English as a Foreign Language), iBT version.
+No action is required from anyone checking any of the first five choices.
+Those who checked the last choice must meet the English language requirement by taking the TOEFL (Test of English as a Foreign Language), iBT version.

-As a reminder, the GED, adult high school diploma, and/or an online high school from any country does not meet the English Language proficiency requirement
+The GED, an adult high school diploma and/or an online high school from any country does not meet the English language proficiency requirement

 Students who do not meet the required scores cannot submit the Nursing clinical application.
 The Nursing department has found that students who meet the required test scores are more successful in the Nursing program.

-The resources below may assist you in polishing your English language skills:
+These resources may assist you in polishing your English language skills:

 - Take ESL placement test and complete EFL classes as suggested